Lordjiggyx/SQA/coding-standards/BadPracticesCodingStandards.md

 - ### Poor Documentaion

-  Developers tend to get caught up in the process of coding majority of the time that theu foten forget to document it.
-Often you will forget what your code does or how it does things or even the approach of hiw you came up with this solution.
+  Developers tend to get caught up in the process of coding that they often forget documentation.
+Often you will forget what exactly all your code does or the approach you took to achieve the solution.
 Including documentaion helps with reusability and maintenance of your code and makes it easy for others to understand.

 - ### No Modularisation
-  Functions/Methods should perform one task and one task only this helps them to kept short making it easier to maintian.
-This means that disclosure of needless information is avodied and emphasises the **_DRY (Don't Repeat Yourself)_** belief eridicating repetitive code.
+  Functions/Methods should perform one task and one task only, this helps them to be kept as small as possible improving maintainability.
+This means that disclosure of needless information is avoided and it emphasises the **_DRY (Don't Repeat Yourself)_** belief, eradicating repetitive code.

 <p align="center">
 <img src="images/never-make-typos.jpg" alt="I never make typos" width="400">